Electronic Document Filing

 You may either scan the originally signed document or place a '/s/' with the name typed next to it in the signature portion of the document prior to eFiling it.
 You must maintain the originally signed documents in your files for a prescribed period of time.
 Please refer to the 17th Judicial Circuit Administrative Order Establishing Electronic Filing Procedure for more information.

 Effective 01/06/2014 all new cases will be in electronic format and the clerk will not have paper files available for viewing in the courtroom.
 Filings prior to this date will be part of a hybrid file.
-Case information and images will be available for viewing at the Public Access Terminals located in the Traffic and Misdemeanor divisions.
+Case information and images will be available for viewing via the Court's wireless (Wi-Fi) access points and the Public Access Terminals located at all four Broward Courthouse service locations.